-Even large companies such as Facebook have looked elsewhere for an alternative to Flash in HTML5 and WebGL, abandoning the good old Flash altogether, the main reason being its lack of support for mobile.
+Even large companies such as Facebook have looked elsewhere for an alternative to Flash in HTML5 and WebGL, abandoning good old Flash altogether, the main reason being its lack of support for mobile.

-1. Include/Create Scenarios for Interactive Learning
+1. Include Scenarios for Interactive Learning

 Scenarios are an interactive learning element that work this way: the learner is presented a problem, which can be tackled in more than one way; he/she must choose one of the ways to resolve the problem.
 As the learner makes a decision, a new challenge is presented, and based on the reaction/response to the challenge, further challenges are presented.
 Scenarios put learning into context.
 They mirror real-world situations and allow the learner to consider the consequences before making decisions, making learning both realistic and interactive.

-With Lectora Inspire 17, you will automatically have access to BranchTrack.
+When you are converting Flash to HTML5 with Lectora Inspire 17, you will automatically have access to BranchTrack.
 BranchTrack is a third-party application integrated with Lectora Inspire that allows you to import scenarios created in BranchTrack to your e-learning course (and even edit them easily).
 With a couple of clicks, you can even create a new scenario from the library of characters and backgrounds.
 You can select specifically how the character is feeling, what it wants to say, and more.

 2. Make Flash-based Courses Irresistibly Responsive

 One of the biggest flaws of Flash-based courses is that they are not responsive.
+You can solve this problem by converting Flash to HTML5 using Lectora as the authoring tool.
 But what does a course being “responsive” mean?
-Responsive eLearning facilitates the development of websites that are “responsive” to varying screen sizes of different devices – from Smartphones to desktop computers – and provide an optimal viewing experience.
+Responsive eLearning facilitates the development of courses that are “responsive” to varying screen sizes of different devices – from Smartphones to desktop computers – and provide an optimal viewing experience.

 Responsive courses are much useful when the workforce accesses learning content on multiple devices such as desktops, smartphones, and tablets.
 It is true that there has been a tremendous increase in the number of people who use mobile devices (than desktops) to access learning content, making a strong case to look beyond PCs to deliver online learning courses.

 3. Enhance Old Courses with a Modern HTML5 Makeover

-The problem with legacy courses is that they are no longer supported by modern browsers.
-If the eLearning course today contains any Flash pieces, the Flash player plug-in is required to be installed on the browser for it to play.
+The problem with Flash-based courses is that they are no longer supported by modern browsers.
+If the eLearning course today contains any Flash components, the Flash player plug-in is required to be installed on the browser for it to play.
 Additionally, Adobe Flash is prone to security issues.
 Therefore, modern browsers are developed keeping in mind Flash’s flaw, and prevent users from being victims of malicious code embedded in Flash files.